Abraiz08/Gravity-Ninja/README.md

 -Obstacle and PlayerCharacter both have fields of the class Position, and a point on the map is represented by a Position object.
 This setup can be refactored into a hierarchy, in which I will create a new class 'Point' and make Position a superclass of PlayerCharacter, Obstacle, and Point.

+-The Score Panel can be removed as a field in GNGame and an observer pattern can be set up to update the score instead.